-Sorority identifications, such as signs, symbols, plaques, crescents, coat of arms, etc., shall not be displayed on the exterior of any University residence hall.
-Housing will apply Greek symbols on the sorority floor on in the suite to identify the space.
+Sorority identifications, such as signs, symbols, plaques, crescents, coat of arms, etc., shall not be displayed on the exterior of any University Housing building.
 No items may be attached to individual room doors, including permanent letters or other specific symbols.

-- Sorority chapters may receive mail and packages.
-Each sorority will be provided a sorority mailbox at the Redifer Commons Desk.
+- Sorority chapters may receive mail and packages at the Redifer Commons Desk.
 Mail and packages may only be picked up by the sorority president or designee.

-- The possession or use of alcohol beverages is prohibited in all Penn State on-campus undergraduate buildings, including residence rooms, common areas, and sorority suites, for students of any age, including those age 21 or older.
+- The possession or use of alcohol beverages is prohibited in all Penn State on-campus undergraduate buildings, including residence rooms, common areas, and sorority suites, for students of any age.

 - It is a violation of state law and University policy for a student under 21 years of age to attempt to purchase, consume, possess, or transport alcoholic beverages.
 It is unlawful to sell, furnish, give, or permit alcoholic beverages to be sold, furnished, or given to a minor.